Lillie Connolly: Education and career

 Connolly was a member of the Girls Friendly Society in the Church of Ireland.
 This society, organised by the church itself, was set up to help girls particularly from rural Ireland to find some sort of employment.
 This organisation found Connolly work as a domestic servant with William and Anne Wilson in Dublin.
 Mr Wilson was a stockbroker and notary public.
 He and his family lived at 35 Merrion Square East, Dublin.
 During the time that Connolly worked for this family, she rose from her position as a maid to that of a governess to the couple's younger children.
 In 1887 or 1888, Connolly met James Connolly who at that time was in the British Army stationed in Ireland.
 They corresponded for a number of years after James returned to Scotland, and Connolly sent money to James to support him and his family.

 Family life

 Life in Scotland

-Connolly moved to Scotland around 1889, arriving in Perth, where she believed James had been living, By time she arrived he had moved to Dundee.
+Connolly moved to Scotland around 1889, arriving in Perth, where she believed James had been living.
+By the time she arrived he had moved to Dundee.
 She moved as she had the expectation of marriage, which seemed to surprise James, and he did not immediately travel to meet her.
 She left Perth to move to London to find employment.
-They were married in St John the Baptist Church, Perth on 30 April 1890, having been granted dispensation by the Catholic Bishop of Dunkeld.
+They were married in St John the Baptist Church, Perth, on 30 April 1890, having been granted dispensation by the Catholic Bishop of Dunkeld.
 Following their marriage, they moved to Edinburgh and lived at 22 West Port in the Grassmarket area.
 James worked as a labourer and then as a manure carter with Edinburgh Corporation.

 They had seven children (six daughters and one son), with six of them reaching adulthood: